danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 # The notion of The Real.

+Find out what Zizek said about the stopping the demystifying of the vulva.
+That whole generation of old men keep pulling this shit.
+I had put off using Zizek specifically because I knew this was a real risk.
+Guilt by association is also real in the sense that there is a court of public opinion despite being a guilt by association being a cognitive bias.
+Expand the caveats regarding Zizek to the point where it is explicit that only the parts that I have included in this text are what set me into resonance.

 I need to tell the story of the Japanese poetry group around year 1000 who allowed each other to take new names every decade or so to start each decade